awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-glue-data-catalog-hive.md

 +--------------------+
 ```

-While DynamicFrames are optimized for ETL operations, enabling Spark SQL to access the Data Catalog directly provides a concise way to execute complex SQL statements or port existing applications\.
+While DynamicFrames are optimized for ETL operations, enabling Spark SQL to access the Data Catalog directly provides a concise way to run complex SQL statements or port existing applications\.